USGS-WiM/NSSServices/Docs/RegressionTypes/Get.md

-<span style="color:red">Requires Authentication</span>
+<span style="color:red">Requires Administrator Authentication</span>
-Returns an array of available regression types currently available in the services.
+Returns an array of all available regression type resources currently provided by the services.